multi-coop/datami-documentation-content/texts/why-gitribute/why-gitribute-costs-en.md

 [How](/how-it-works) (you would ask) ?
 By using the most used and most free data infrastuctures already existing to store data : Github, Gitlab, or Mediawiki.

-[Is it really free](/business-model) (you would ask) ?
+[Is it really free](/business-model) (you would ask later) ?
 Yes.
 The code and the project itself are designed to remain 100% free.

 _[Code is law, and law is code](https://journals.openedition.org/factsreports/4518)_.
 Our law : do free software.